-And even when we read thoughtful and balanced coverage of electric scooter injury data, keep in mind that rental-scooter studies may mean little about overall safety.
+And even when we read thoughtful and balanced coverage of electric scooter injury data, keep in mind that rental-scooter studies reflect just one narrow slice of overall scooter use.

 Like every mode of transportation, scooters have distinctive weaknesses and hazards.

 But with a quality scooter, good maintenance, and safe riding habits, they’re far safer than the stories suggest.

 Most riders will be safest on something with modest acceleration, large tires, and great brakes.
 For me, the Ninebot Max was the perfect combination.
 Read my review here for the details.